-Children in the EYFS will work towards the desirable outcome of an ELG in the 'Past and Present' area, by meeting the statements set out in the new 'Early Adopter' statutory framework.
+Children in the EYFS will work towards the desirable outcome of an ELG in the 'Past and Present' area, by meeting the statements set out in the Statutory Framework Curriculum 2020.
 The children will develop an awareness of who they are and then be able to discuss events in their own life as well as their families.
 This will be done using small world areas, role play opportunities and discussion.

-Throughout Key stage 1, the children will be encouraged to meet these aims by:
+Throughout Key Stage 1, the children will be encouraged to meet these aims by: